KITSKevinBonett/css-modules-ui-lib-poc/README.md

 This project was bootstrapped with [create-react-app-css-modules](https://www.npmjs.com/package/react-scripts-cssmodules).

-It is a POC UI library.
+- It is a POC UI library.
 Not production ready.
+- The components are not fully formed.
+- It's essentially a "scaffold" to test CSS Modules + Sass.

 ## How to use